the-turing-way/the-turing-way/book/website/communication/os-comms/os-comms-issue-tracking.md

 This approach has several smaller issue boards for each repository (or module) within your codebase.
 This method has a lot of positive outcomes, such as:

-- The volume of issues is more manageable;
+- The volume of issues is more manageable
-- Most contributors only need to be aware of issues relating to one or two repositories;
+- Most contributors only need to be aware of issues relating to one or two repositories
-- Contributors can subscribe to notifications or updates from only the repositories that interest them;
+- Contributors can subscribe to notifications or updates from only the repositories that interest them
-- It feels like "divide and conquer", more people are working on more aspects to move the project as a whole forward.
+- It feels like "divide and conquer", more people are working on more aspects to move the project as a whole forward

 (os-comms-issue-tracking-purpose-issues-case-study)=
 #### Case study: mybinder.org